Social inertia

-In psychology and sociology, social inertia is the resistance to change or the endurance of stable relationships in societies or social groups.
+In psychology and sociology, social inertia or cultural inertia is the resistance to change or the permanence of stable relationships possibly outdated in societies or social groups.
 Social inertia is the opposite of social change.

 Overview

 The idea of social inertia can be traced back to French sociologist Pierre Bourdieu.
 According to Bourdieu, each person occupies a position in a social space, which consists of his or her social class as well as social relationships and social networks.
 Through the individual's engagement in the social space, he or she develops a set of behaviors, lifestyle and habits (which Bourdieu referred to as habitus) which often serve to maintain the status quo.
 Thus, people are encouraged to "accept the social world as it is, to take it for granted, rather than to rebel against it, to counterpose to it different, even antagonistic, possibles."
 This can explain the continuity of the social order through time.

 Sociologists have examined how economic and cultural heritage is transmitted across generations, which can lead to strong social inertia even during times of social progress.
 In particular, Bourdieu found in his studies of Algeria that even during times of rapid economic change, cultural and symbolic factors limited the flexibility of the society to quickly adapt to change.

 Therefore, social inertia has been used to explain how dominant social classes maintain their status and privilege over time.
 Currently, this is a hotly debated topic in the United States.
 While President Barack Obama reaffirmed America's commitment to equal opportunity in his second inaugural address, Nobel laureate Joseph E. Stiglitz believes it is a myth that modern society offers equal opportunity and high social mobility through mechanisms such as formal education.